makmanalp/sqlalchemy-crosstab-postgresql/README.md

 sqlalchemy-crosstab-postgresql
 ==============================

-New grammar for SQLAlchemy to handle the crosstab() tablefunc in Postgresql.
+New grammar for SQLAlchemy to make handling the crosstab() tablefunc in Postgresql easy peasy.
+Jump down to the usage example if you're impatient.

 This is a work-in-progress and not all that clean right now, but you're welcome to bring in your fixes and patches!